 Reaching the Lipstick Lake Trail Junction

 At 1.3 miles the forest cover opens to reveal eastward and southward vistas of Mount Shasta, the upper Scott Valley, the Eddy Range, the Trinity Divide, and the northern Trinity Alps, and soon thereafter you can gaze northward at the nearby granitic ridges and spires of the Russian Wilderness.
-Endure steep climbing before going left at a junction with the Lipstick Lake Trail at 1.7 miles, and then welcome a merciful level stretch.
+Endure steep climbing before going left at a signed junction with the Lipstick Lake Trail at 1.7 miles, and then welcome a merciful level stretch.

 Eaton Lakes and Horseshoe Lakes Trail Junctions